S3 method for class 'merMod'

 what to do with

-values in new data: seena.fail
+NAvalues in new data: seena.fail- cond.sim

 (experimental) simulate the conditional distribution? if

-, simulate only random effects; do not simulate from the conditional distribution, rather return the predicted group-level values- ...
+FALSE, simulate only random effects; do not simulate from the conditional distribution, rather return the predicted group-level values- ...

 optional additional arguments (none are used in